One must be eager to know the fare prices of Bon Jovi before they get to attend this remarkable concert. Ticket Prices: Some Insight into Their Future

 The following are the main questions that should be answered in this section of the research paper:

-• They are Rock Hall of Fame legends with a cache of hits behind then that could fill several albums.
+They are Rock Hall of Fame legends with a cache of hits behind them that could fill several albums.

-• It is important to recognize that the phenomenon of prices for concert tickets growing is not exclusive to the company but rather consistent across the live music industry.
+It is important to recognize that the phenomenon of prices for concert tickets is not exclusive to the company but rather consistent across the live music industry.

-• It’s short tours that only included performances in massive stadiums with large populations in large metropolitan areas while bypassing various cities.
+Its short tours only included performances in massive stadiums with large populations in large metropolitan areas while bypassing various cities.

 Bon Jovi also prefers playing a few shows every year rather than going for extensive long 18 months tours, which is very beneficial.
-It is because demand is exceptionally high in every city they perform because audiences are aware that they can only get to see a few performances, ideally, one or two.
+This is because demand is exceptionally high in every city where they perform.
+After all, audiences are aware that they can only get to see a few performances, ideally, one or two.
 Despite ticket prices soaring to as high as $400 and above, many Bon Jovi concerts are reception to the sound of sold out.
-That allows the promoters and the ticketing companies to fix their own charges which increase year after year.
+That allows the promoters and the ticketing companies to fix their charges which increase year after year.

-But the question, what does the future hold?
+But the question is, what does the future hold?

-You should not be waiting for ticket prices for Bon Jovi to drop low in the near future.
+You should not be waiting for ticket prices for Bon Jovi to drop low shortly.
 As long as they continue to play short tours and do not flood the market with too many shows, they can always set whatever ridiculous prices they wish.
 As this is the case, the prices of floor tickets, which in some cases are at $500, may become the new standard soon enough.
-And while the main loyal and die-hard fans from the 80s and 90s are growing older, they are becoming even more eager to pay large amounts of money to see Bon Jovi perform live before it’s too late.
-Unless they’ve suffered a catastrophic career collapse or a breakup, don’t expect tickets to cool to these stars’ occasional gigantic tours.
+And while the main loyal and die-hard fans from the '80s and '90s are growing older, they are becoming even more eager to pay large amounts of money to see Bon Jovi perform live before it's too late.
+Unless they've suffered a catastrophic career collapse or a breakup, don't expect tickets to cool to these stars' occasional gigantic tours.